 The PLEDGE Fellowship is an 18-month professional development program and intervention-based research project sponsored by AccessLex Institute and the Southern Education Foundation.
 The fellowship targets experienced law school administrators, faculty members, or other similarly situated and experienced professionals.
 Teams of two fellows will undertake intervention-based research projects, called Capstones, focusing on one of the following three topical strands: Admission and Access, Academic Performance, or Bar Exam Performance

-• Chancellor’s Distinguished Teaching Awards (5 awards)
+• Chancellor’s Distinguished Teaching Award: excellence in teaching (5 awarded)

 Slesinger Awards recognize mentoring of women, trans, or non-binary faculty on the tenure track.
 Nominations from a group of writers or a single writer are welcome; however, a collective nomination of a mentor who has supported more than one protégé is looked on favorably.
 The most successful nominations clearly articulate how a mentor’s efforts have had a positive impact in the life and career of the protégé(s) and/or have had a lasting impact on the institution.